Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 The implementation of EDMAC policies and procedures are the responsibility of the entire membership whilst flying on Epsom Downs.

-At all times members should be aware of the requirements of the Children Act (1989) and the Club Policy & Procedures and avoid placing themselves in a position which could be open to misinterpretation or question.
+At all times members should be aware of the requirement of the Children Act (1989) and the Club Policy & Procedures and avoid placing themselves in a position which could be open to misinterpretation or question.

-Any concerns should be communicated to the Club Welfare Officer in the first instance.
+Any concerns should be communicated to the Club Welfare Office in the first instance.
 Alternatively, the parent or responsible adult should contact any Committee Member available at that time and with whom they feel comfortable to discuss the matter.

 Where the Committee has been advised of a concern under this Policy, they will:

-Any member having a concern under this Policy, should contact the Club Welfare Office in the first instance as soon as is reasonably possible, or any Committee Member with whom they feel comfortable to discuss the matter.
+Any member having a concern under this Policy, should contact the Club Welfare Officer in the first instance as soon as is reasonably possible, or any Committee Member with whom they feel comfortable to discuss the matter.

-Any member that is approached directly by a parent, responsible adult or junior expressing a concern under this Policy, should contact the Club Welfare Officer as soon as reasonably possible or any Committee member.
+Any member that is approached directly by a parent, responsible adult or junior expressing a concern under this Policy, should contact the Club Welfare Officer as soon as possible or any Committee member.
 In addition they should:

 They should not: